Definition and Example of the Foreign Tax Credit

 - All that income and the foreign tax paid on it were reported to you on Form 1099-INT, Form 1099-DIV, or Schedule K-1.

 - The total of your foreign taxes is equal to or less than $300, or $600 if married filing jointly.

 - You held the stock or bonds on which the dividends or interest were paid for at least 16 days and were not obligated to pay these amounts to someone else.

 - You are not filing Form 4563 or excluding income from sources within Puerto Rico.

-- All of your foreign taxes were legally owed and not eligible for a refund or a reduced tax rate under a tax treaty, and paid to countries recognized by the United States and do not support terrorism.
+- All of your foreign taxes were legally owed and were not eligible for a refund or a reduced tax rate under a tax treaty, and they were paid to countries recognized by the United States and do not support terrorism.